 Growth and Profitability Programs

 Pharmacy-Based-Point-of-Care Testing Certificate Program

-NCPA collaborates with NASPA to present the Pharmacy-Based-Point-of-Care Testing Certificate Program.
-In 2021, the program was presented four times: twice virtually, and twice in-person.
-249 pharmacists participated in the program and brought point-of-care testing back to their pharmacies.
-To learn more about the program and check on dates for 2022, click here.
+NCPA collaborates with NASPA to present the Pharmacy-Based Point-of-Care Test & Treat National Certificate Program.
+In 2022, the program was presented five times: twice virtually, and three times in-person.
+261 pharmacy team members participated in the program and brought point-of-care testing back to their pharmacies.
+To learn more about the program and check on dates for 2023, click here.

 The Business of Long-Term Care Workshop

-The Business of Long-Term Care Workshop was offered virtually and in-person several times during 2021 and was condensed into an on-demand format.
-Theresa Hametz, VP of Client Services, LithiaRx, and Paul Shelton, PharmaComplete Consulting Services, walk participants through the basics of LTC, contracting, marketing strategies, pharmacy operations, technology innovations and efficiencies, and more in this day-long workshop.
-Learn more about the Business of Long-Term Care and get dates for 2022 here.
+The Business of Long-Term Care Workshop was offered in-person twice in 2022.
+Paul Shelton and his team at PharmaComplete Consulting Services walked participants through the basics of LTC, contracting, marketing strategies, pharmacy operations, technology innovations and efficiencies, and more in this two day-long workshop.
+Learn more about the Business of Long-Term Care and get dates for 2023 here.

 Creating Health: a Pharmacist-Led Lifestyle and Weight Management Program, taught by Dr. Kathy Campbell, owner of Medicap Pharmacy® in Owasso, Oklahoma, provides a healthy foundation for providing lifestyle and weight management services as pharmacist.
-The program was back for an in-person meeting at Annual Convention 2021 with great feedback from participants, and it’s available on-demand here.
+The program was back for an in-person meeting at Annual Convention 2022 and Cardinal’s RBC 2022 with great feedback from participants, and it’s available on-demand here.